Curriculum: MS Pharm Sci: Pharmacogenomics and Personalized Healthcare

 curriculum icon Curriculum at a Glance

 For the MS Pharmaceutical Sciences: Pharmacogenomics and Personalized Healthcare online program, the curriculum includes a total of 30 required semester credit hours to satisfy degree requirements.
-The curriculum is customizable and students can choose their courses.
-View the program curriculum guide to learn more.
+The curriculum is customizable and students can choose to focus entirely on Pharmacogenomics or follow a Drug Development or Pharmacy Leadership track.

 Course Title / Description Credit